 Dental implants replace the roots of teeth and not just the crown, so you restore your smile’s biting force and all its basic functions.
-For instance, chewing your favorite, nutritious foods is much more comfortable and feasible with dental implants; plus, you retain your jaw’s natural shape!
-Those with tooth loss often see accelerated sagging in their face because the jaw bone is no longer stimulated, but dental implants maintain bone stimulation and keep blood flowing to these facial structures.
+For instance, chewing your favorite nutritious foods is much more comfortable and feasible with dental implants; plus, you retain your jaw’s natural shape!
+Those with tooth loss often see accelerated sagging in their face because the jawbone is no longer stimulated, but dental implants maintain bone stimulation and keep blood flowing to these facial structures.

-On top of helping you regain your smile’s functions and appearance, dental implants have been proven to last a long time, especially compared to other replacement options.
+On top of helping you regain your smile’s functions and appearance, dental implants have been proven to last a long time, especially compared to other tooth replacement options.
 Dental implants generally last over 25 years, but most people can keep them for the rest of their lives when they practice proper daily oral care.
 When placed by a professional, dental implants have a high success rate of around 98 percent!
 And what’s more, they stand independent of the surrounding healthy teeth, preserving your smile’s natural structure for longer.

 It’s important to talk through your replacement options with one of our dentists to be sure that dental implants are right for you.
 During your consultation, you will undergo a dental or radiographic examination, and you will need to share your health history.
 That way, we can make sure that this procedure will meet your specific needs.
 At this point, we may refer you to an oral surgeon.
-Also during this consultation, you can ask any questions or express your concerns about the implant process.
+Also, during this consultation, you can ask any questions or express your concerns about the dental implant process.
 After all, we want you to feel comfortable and confident in your treatment choice, and we will gladly talk you through the steps so that you fully understand the procedure.

-To replace one missing tooth, a titanium post is inserted directly into the jaw bone.
+To replace one missing tooth, a titanium post is inserted directly into the jawbone.
 Over the course of several months, the biocompatible post becomes integrated with your bone and tissue.
-After this happens, we’ll attach an abutment or connector piece before we attach a custom crown.
+After this happens, we’ll attach an abutment, or connector piece, before we attach a custom crown.
 In order to ensure the most natural aesthetics possible, our dental crowns are made from porcelain.

-Each patient’s implant treatment is different, meaning that there is no generic flat cost for implants.
-The cost greatly depends on factors that we’ll evaluate during your initial consultation, including how many teeth you need to replace, how implants you’ll get, and whether you need preparatory treatments (e.g., periodontal therapy, bone grafts) before your dental implants can be placed.
+Each patient’s treatment is different, meaning that there is no generic flat cost of dental implants.
+The price greatly depends on factors that we’ll evaluate during your initial consultation, including how many teeth you need to replace, how implants you’ll get, and whether you need preparatory treatments (e.g., periodontal therapy, bone grafts) before your dental implants can be placed.
 The type of restoration that goes on top of your dental implant is another major factor that influences the cost.